-While traveling through the desert nearby the small town of Santa Ynez on their bicycles to camp, two teenage bicyclers are murdered by a mysterious black car.
-Then the car hit-and-run a hitchhiker and the crime is witnessed by the local Amos Clements.
-Sheriff Everett puts his men in alert and plans road blocks in the area to arrest the murderer.
-Sooner he becomes a victim of the car and Sheriff Wade Parent begins a hunting of the vehicle that is threatening his town and seems to be impossible to be located.
-When his beloved girlfriend and teacher Lauren challenges the driver in a cemetery, the car hunts her in her home and Wade realizes that he might be dealing with supernatural powers.
-Written by
+Near the small desert town of Santa Ynez, a mysterious black car runs down two teenage bicyclers en route to camp, then it hit-and-runs a hitchhiker with local Amos Clements as witness.
+Sheriff Everett puts his men on alert and plants road blocks in the area to arrest the murderer, but soon he himself falls victim to the car.
+Sheriff Wade Parent leads the hunt for the vehicle that threatens their town and seems impossible to locate.
+When his beloved girlfriend, teacher Lauren Humphries, challenges the driver in a cemetery, the car hunts her in her home.
+Wade realizes he might be dealing with supernatural powers.

 See more »

 Did You Know?